Friedrich Gerstäcker

-Friedrich Gerstäcker (May 10, 1816 in Hamburg – May 31, 1872 in Braunschweig) was a German traveler and novelist.
+Friedrich Gerstäcker (May 10, 1816 in Hamburg – May 31, 1872 in Braunschweig) was a German traveler, novelist, and adventurer.

 Biography

 He was the son of Friedrich Gerstäcker (1790–1825), a celebrated opera singer.
 After being apprenticed to a commercial house, he learned farming in Saxony.
-In 1837, however, just younger than 21 and having imbibed from Robinson Crusoe a taste for adventure, he went to America and wandered over a large part of the United States, supporting himself by whatever work came to hand.
+In 1837, however, not yet 21 and with a yen for adventure instilled from reading Robinson Crusoe, he went to America and wandered over a large part of the United States, supporting himself by whatever work came to hand.

 He became fireman on a steamboat, deck hand, farmer, silversmith, and merchant.
 After wandering through most of the United States, spending some time as a hunter and trapper in the Indian territory, and in 1842 keeping a hotel at Point Coupée, Louisiana, he returned to Germany six adventurous years later in 1843.

 To his great surprise, he found himself famous as an author.
 His mother had shown his diary, which he regularly sent home, and which contained descriptions of his adventures in the New World, to the editor of the Rosen, who published them in that periodical.
 These sketches having found favour with the public, Gerstäcker issued them in 1844 under the title Streif- und Jagdzüge durch die Vereinigten Staaten von Nordamerika.
 In 1845 his first novel, Die Regulatoren in Arkansas, appeared marking the start of a successful writing career.
 Henceforth the stream of his productiveness flowed on uninterrupted.

 From 1849 to 1852 Gerstäcker travelled round the world, visiting North and South America, Polynesia and Australia.

 He experienced the California gold rush, crossed the South Pacific on a whaler, and wandered through Australia and experienced a "gold rush" there.
 On his return to Germany, he settled in Leipzig.